StrateimTech/HID-API/README.md

 ```

 ### Extract state from device (Mouse)
-Grabs data out of mouse 0 (*_/dev/input/mice_*), HidMouseHandlers is just a list make sure it's not empty.
+Grabs the current state from mouse 0 (*_/dev/input/mice_*), HidMouseHandlers is just a list make sure it's not empty.
 ```c#
 bool left;
 bool right;